What if Doctors Could Prescribe Seeds?

 By partnering directly with health centers and staffing Field Educators as part of clinical personnel, we are building a scalable model with an effective entry point: malnourished children at the point of clinical care.
 At each Partner Health Center, two Field Educators work with 40 families per season, reaching 120 families per health center per year, and helping a total of 2,160 families this year to get, and stay, healthy.

 Our agriculture team works to blend international innovations in sustainable agriculture with time-tested Rwandan farming practices in order to help every family with whom we work to make the most of their existing resources.

-Our home garden package is the core deliverable that we provide to each family in our program.
+Our Home Garden Package is the core deliverable that we provide to each family in our program.
 It includes small livestock (chickens or rabbits) in addition to three seasons of seeds and seedlings and is designed to promote both dietary diversity and biodiversity.
 For example, we encourage families to grow indigenous vegetables that are rich in nutrients and grow better in the local soil.
-Starting with our 2017A cohort, we will launch an updated version of our home garden package that includes options designed specifically for the soil and climate of each region where we work.
+Starting with our 2017A cohort, we launched an updated version of our Home Garden Package that includes options designed specifically for the soil and climate of each region where we work.